CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ![Precision/Recall](plots/supervised/supervised_summary_all_1.png)
 *Precision/Recall*

-For the low complexity data set, PhyloPythiaS+ had the highest accuracy, average recall and precision, generally above 75% from domain to family level.
+For the low complexity data set, PhyloPythiaS+ had the highest accuracy, average recall and precision, which were all above 75% from domain to family level.
 Kraken followed, with average recall and accuracy still above 50% down to family level, though precision was notably lower, mostly caused by prediction of many small false bins, which affected precision more than overall accuracy, as explained above.
+Below family level, no method performed well, with all either assigning very little (low recall and accuracy, accompanied by a low misclassification rate), or assigning with a substantial amount of misclassification.
+In some ways, this is surprising, as the low complexity data set is the simplest in terms of its organismal complexity (Question: eg why is taxator-tk so unprecise? what is so difficult about these data?.)

 ![Precision/Recall](plots/supervised/supervised_summary_all_2.png)